 Questions the subgroup attempted to answer when assessing this objective include:

-Is the term ‘trustworthiness’ the best and only option in determining consumer trust in the gTLD environment as mentioned in the relevant WHOIS report(s)?
+Is the term ‘trustworthiness’

+that was used in past documents - the best and only option in determining consumer trust in the gTLD environment as mentioned in the relevant WHOIS report(s)?
-Is the increase in alternative identities (for example FB) an indication that the current use of gTLDs is not sufficiently advocating consumer trust?

-A key high priority gap in understanding the consumer trust environment is apparently the lack of sufficient data, as mentioned in the various WHOIS report(s).
-Question: Are there new developments that need to be considered.
+A key high priority gap in understanding the consumer trust environment is the lack of sufficient data, as mentioned in the various WHOIS report(s).
+Question: Are there new developments that need to be considered?

-Is the decline in awareness for some of the legacy gTLDs (.info, .org) an indication for changing pattern in consumer trust.

 Security and transparency play a major role in defining a trustful Internet environment.
-Did the current gTLD and WHOIS system achieve this.
+Did the currentWHOIS system achieve this?

-Are regulations like the European GDPR increasing consumer trust if major information is missing in the publicly available WHOIS.
+Are regulations like the European GDPR increasing consumer trust if major information are missing in the publicly available WHOIS?

 Summary of Relevant Research